What Is Credit Card Refinancing?

 Credit card refinancing cuts your interest rates by either transferring the debt from multiple credit cards to a single credit card with a lower interest rate or consolidating your credit card debt into one monthly payment through debt consolidation.

-There are three ways to go about this:
+There are five ways to go about this:

 - Balance credit card transfers